Are you looking for a new laptop and not sure which ones are the best laptops for writers?

 The HP Spectre comes with the 10th Generation Quad-Core i5-103564 processor with Turbo Boost technology that provides extra power if you need it but automatically switches to conserve energy when you don’t need more power.

 This computer is smart enough to be more energy efficient by switching to energy-saving mode depending on the apps and programs you’re using.

-This laptop comes with 1TB of SSD and 8GB or 16Gb of RAM, so you have plenty of storage to download and save programs, documents, and other important files.
+This laptop comes with anywhere from 256 SSD to 2TB of SSD (you’ll see I the Amazon one is 2T while the Best Buy is 1T) and 8GB or 16Gb of RAM, so you have plenty of storage to download and save programs, documents, and other important files.
 This feature is essential for writers who download A LOT of stuff.

 Incredible battery life – 22 hours

 Plenty of storage